ASP613/MCBEInjector/README.md

 ![This is the program as it is in use.](https://github.com/ASP613/MCBEInjector/blob/main/Capture.PNG)

 Please note that it is unlikely to work with most third-party client DLLs.

+Nonetheless, you may find useful code in this repository regarding both code injection and launching a Store App by it's Application User Model ID.